wmww/wayland-debug/readme.md

 WAYLAND_DEBUG=1 program 2>&1 1>/dev/null | ./main.py -af 'wl_pointer, wl_surface[commit, destroy]'
 ```

-### Loading from a file (presumably from the output of libwayland with `WAYLAND_DEBUG=1` as before)
+### Loading from a file
-This will show everything but callbacks and frame messages
+This will show everything but callbacks and frame messages. file.log was presumably written from the output of libwayland with `WAYLAND_DEBUG=1`.
 ```
 ./main.py -l dir/file.log -f '^ wl_callback, *[frame]'
 ```